ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 ## Windows Test Agent Setup:

+0. Create the user "testbot" on the machine.
+The password should be the password of testbot@drud.com.
 1. Install [chocolatey](https://chocolatey.org/)
-2. Install golang/mysql-cli/make/git/docker-ce/nssm with `choco install -y git mysql-cli golang make docker-for-windows nssm GoogleChrome`
+2. Install golang/mysql-cli/make/git/docker-ce/nssm with `choco install -y git mysql-cli golang make docker-for-windows nssm GoogleChrome 7zip jq composer` (If docker-toolbox, use that instead; you may have to download the release separately to get correct version.)
+3. Enable gd and curl extensions in /c/tools/php72/php.ini
+3. Install bats: `git clone git://github.com/bats-core/bats-core; cd bats-core; git checkout v1.1.0; ./install.sh`
 3. If a laptop, set the "lid closing" setting in settings to do nothing.
 4. Set the "Sleep after time" setting in settings to never.
 5. Install the buildkite-agent.
 Use the latest release from [github.com/buildkite/agent](https://github.com/buildkite/agent/releases).
 It should go in /c/buildkite-agent, with the buildkite-agent.exe in /c/buildkite-agent/bin and the config in /c/buildkite-agent.